 There are cross country skiing trails around the village as well as cross country skiing centres at Bayerisch Haeusl on the other side of the village, Bretterschachten at the Grosser Arbersee and at Zwieselerwaldhaus.
 Lessons and Equipment hire are available.
-Cross country skiers also have the chance to have a go at the Biathlon - every Wednesday afternoon, from 13.00 - 17.00 it is possible to try out rifle shooting at the Hohenzollern stadium near the Arber See, under expert supervision.
+Cross country skiers also have the chance to have a go at the Biathlon - and try out rifle shooting at the Hohenzollern stadium near the Arber See, under expert supervision.

 The Arber has 2 toboggan runs: the red one goes through the forest.
 The blue one runs from the top of the Sonnenhang lift down to the bottom of the nursery runs at the Thurnhofstueberl.
 From there a free shuttle bus goes back to the Sonnenhang lift.
 Toboggans which meet safety standards are available to hire (you are not allowed to take your own or our toboggans)